atemena/sana-usb-club/README.md

 ## Special Thanks

-Special thanks to USB club for creating a platform that would allow for something like this to be accessible.
-And for gathering a community that might actually be interested in this idea.
+Special thanks to [USB club](https://usbclub.net/) for creating a platform that would allow for something like this to be accessible and gathering a community that might actually be interested in this idea.

+Special thanks to [@LloydieCat](https://www.instagram.com/lloydiecat) for creating dope fonts and keeping Baybayin alive!

 ## What's Next?